nsfcac/repacss-user-guide/docs/software/module-system.md

 For a full list of available software, see the tables above.

-For Python-specific help, see the [Installing Packages](installing-packages.md) guide.
+For Python-specific help, see the [Getting Started with MiniForge](miniforge.md) guide.

 Need help?
 Contact REPACSS support: